Letter decrying predictive criminality AI research paper passes 1,000 signatures

 This is not the first time the paper in question has appeared.
 In early May, Harrisburg University pushed out the same press release, only to take it down after harsh criticism.
 Motherboard kept an archived version of the release and reported that one of the researchers, Nathaniel J.S.
 Ashby, said in an email, “The post/tweet was taken down until we have time to draft a release with details about the research which will address the concerns raised.”

 But it’s unclear what has changed since May.
 The “new” press release is identical to the first one, and Ashby declined to respond to VentureBeat’s questions about how they’ve changed the paper.
 VentureBeat asked Springer if it will accede to the CCT’s demands, but the publisher has not responded at this time.
+(Update, June 23, 12:09pm PT: Although Springer has not responded to VentureBeat, the company confirmed on Twitter that it will not publish the article.
+The company did not expound on its plans for any of the group’s other demands.)

 An overarching issue is the inability of technology to determine things that are fundamentally socially constructed and defined.
 “Machine learning does not have a built-in mechanism for investigating or discussing the social and political merits of its outputs,” the letter asserts.
 This reflects Dr. Ruha Benjamin’s statement from a talk earlier this year in which she explained that “computational depth without historic or sociological depth is superficial learning.”
 Researcher Abeba Birhane further unpacks this notion in her award-winning paper “Algorithmic Injustices: Towards a Relational Ethics.”